dart-lang/site-www/src/tools/linter-rules.md

 [flutter_lints]({{site.pub-pkg}}/flutter_lints)
 : The official selection of rules for Flutter apps, packages, and plugins that the Flutter team encourages using.
-These are built on the `reccomended` set from the [lints package]({{site.pub-pkg}}/lints) and Flutter packages uploaded to [pub.dev]({{site.pub}}) are [scored][] with this set of rules.
+These are built on the `recommended` set from the [lints package]({{site.pub-pkg}}/lints) and Flutter packages uploaded to [pub.dev]({{site.pub}}) are [scored][] with this set of rules.